Blue Bombers Forum

 Post by: Blue In BC on February 11, 2026, 05:53:50 PM

-Quote from: Throw Long Bannatyne on Today at 05:41:10 PMIf O'Shea designates them ST players without a fair trial guaranteed they'll leave at the first chance, he expects players to embrace the ST role but rarely gives those players the chance to advance.
+Quote from: Throw Long Bannatyne on February 11, 2026, 05:41:10 PMIf O'Shea designates them ST players without a fair trial guaranteed they'll leave at the first chance, he expects players to embrace the ST role but rarely gives those players the chance to advance.
 For highly touted draft picks coming out of college that would be a bitter pill to swallow.

 True enough.
 I don't know what the coaches see or don't see in practice to move someone up or down.
 We have 18 LB's listed out of 87 players on the roster.
 That's tough on all of them.